Draper Kauffman: Legacy

 The Oliver Hazard Perry-class frigate Kauffman (FFG-59), launched in 1987, was named in honor of Draper Kauffman and his father, Vice Admiral James L. Kauffman (1887–1963).
 His roles as the founder of U.S. Naval Bomb Disposal and as the creator of hell week for the UDT/SEALs were honored with the creation of the Kauffman EOD Training Complex at Eglin AFB, Florida, and the Draper L. Kauffman Naval Special Warfare Operations Facility in Norfolk, Virginia.

-His great-niece named her first-born child after her great uncle.
-Professor Kelsey Kauffman, of DePauw University, is his daughter and is an author.
 Taren Stinebrickner-Kauffman, founder of SumOfUs, is a granddaughter.